County Highlights

 Community Central’s goal is to engage high school students from Lewiston and Portland in leadership opportunities, strengthen workforce and college/career readiness skills, and build social capital through programming offered at public housing, school, and community partner sites.
 The project is funded through a grant from the Children, Youth, and Families at Risk (CYFAR) Program through USDA/NIFA, and remains an initiative to connect schools, families, and communities through a “programming where the youth are” model.

-Teens work with staff to identify areas of interest in the workforce and earn a stipend by participating in community-based learning experiences one to four times per year.
+Teens work with staff to identify areas of interest in the workforce and earn a stipend by participating in community-based learning experiences one to four times annually.
 Between 2019 and 2024, Community Central will reach 200 high-context participants (grades 8-12, ages 13-18) and 300 secondary participants (grades 3-6, ages 9-12).
-In Lewiston, Community Central membership doubled from the previous year.

-In 2022 we further strengthened the partnership with 21st Century Learning Centers at Lewiston High School to continue programming in a central location.
+In 2023 we continued our partnership with 21st Century Learning Centers at Lewiston High School (LHS) to support programming in a central location.
 This powerful partnership continues to allow students to access 21st Century academic support and after-school snack/dinner, and eliminates a large barrier to participation through bus transportation availability.
-The ability to offer transportation allowed us to offer equitable access to the program.
-This strong partnership also supported 21st Century teens and staff as they navigated change in the form of a new program director and high school site coordinator in the span of two months.
-During this time 4-H remained a consistent support and outlet for teens.
+The ability to provide transportation allowed us to offer equitable access to the program.
+Our partnership with Lewiston Housing’s Hillview Resource Center further broadened accessibility to the program by providing program sessions for resident high school students later in the evening.

 Connect with us on Instagram: @4h.communitycentral.lewiston